Vincent Ventresca: Early life

 Ventresca was born in Indianapolis, Indiana.
-The youngest of eleven children, Ventresca graduated from Indiana University with a double major in theater and psychology.
+The youngest of eleven children, Ventresca attended Bishop Chatard High School.
+He graduated from Indiana University Bloomington with a double major in theater and psychology.
 In 1995, he married Dianne Shiner, his high school sweetheart.
 They have a son, Benjamin, and a daughter, Renée Marie.

 Career

 He starred as Darien Fawkes on Sci-Fi's the 2000 TV series The Invisible Man for two seasons and as Professor Jack Reed on NBC's Boston Common, also for two seasons.
-He also had a recurring role on the Nickelodeon series True Jackson VP and as Monica's boyfriend, Fun Bobby, on Friends.
+He also had a recurring role on the Nickelodeon series True Jackson, VP and as Monica's boyfriend, Fun Bobby, on Friends.

 He has guest starred on Cold Case, CSI: Miami, Las Vegas, Without a Trace, Monk, Criminal Minds, and Maggie Winters.

 His film credits include Romy and Michele's High School Reunion, The Thin Pink Line, Can't Stop Dancing, Love & Sex, The Learning Curve, Dead & Breakfast, and Mammoth.

 He has appeared in several stage productions, such as Choices.